daviddias/awesome-hacking-locations/README.md

 #### Bellevue Public Library

-> Free to all, a lot of space, 3 floors, free parking lot
+> Free to all, a lot of space, 3 floors, free parking lot.

 Wifi | Power | Coffee | Address | Open Hours
 ---- | ----- | ------ | ------- | ----------